rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 =================

-The RDKit has some built-in functionality for creating images from molecules found in the :api:`rdkit.Chem.Draw` package:
+The RDKit has some built-in functionality for creating images from molecules found in the :py:mod:`rdkit.Chem.Draw` package:

 >>> suppl = Chem.SDMolSupplier('data/cdk2.sdf')
 >>> ms = [x for x in suppl if x is not None]